djangocon/2025.djangocon.eu/djangocon_2025/content/talks/cfp/0cfp.md

 Please don't be shy; we want to hear from you!

-<a href="https://pretalx.evolutio.pt/djangocon-europe-2025/cfp" style="color:#97EB61;">DjangoCon Europe 2025, Dublin CFP</a>
+<a href="https://pretalx.evolutio.pt/djangocon-europe-2025/cfp" class="pages-links">DjangoCon Europe 2025, Dublin CFP</a>

-We'll see you in Vigo!
+We'll see you in Dublin!

-If you have any questions, please do not hesitate to contact us at <a href="mailto:content@djangocon.eu" style="color:#97EB61;">content@djangocon.eu</a> Don't forget to follow us on Twitter <a href="https://twitter.com/djangoconeurope" style="color:#97EB61;">@DjangoCon Europe</a> for the latest up to date information!
+If you have any questions, please do not hesitate to contact us at <a href="mailto:content@djangocon.eu" class="pages-links">content@djangocon.eu</a> Don't forget to follow us on Twitter <a href="https://twitter.com/djangoconeurope" class="pages-links">@DjangoCon Europe</a> for the latest up to date information!

 If you think you have something great to discuss, submit your idea!
-If you are unsure, talk it over with somebody, or go to <a href="https://join.slack.com/t/djangoconeurope/shared_invite/zt-1gjg5lqkz-qVQkNnhjztXVme7TQ7ziQA" style="color:#97EB61;">Slack</a> to find previous speakers and participants to discuss your idea with. **When in doubt, submit your talk 😉!**
+If you are unsure, talk it over with somebody, or go to <a href="https://join.slack.com/t/djangoconeurope/shared_invite/zt-1gjg5lqkz-qVQkNnhjztXVme7TQ7ziQA" class="pages-links">Slack</a> to find previous speakers and participants to discuss your idea with. **When in doubt, submit your talk 😉!**

 CfP powered by: